aws-samples/sample-genai-reflection-for-bedrock/EXPERIMENTS.md

     <img src="./examples/benchmarks/arithmetic/latency_vs_cost_performance.png"/>
 </p>

-The hyperparameter optimisation functionality in Beehive allows you to search the space of possible inference options and understand this tradeoff profile for your problem.
+The hyperparameter optimisation functionality allows you to search the space of possible inference options and understand this tradeoff profile for your problem.
 This helped us discover that, on the Arithmetic (Medium) task, Claude 3 Haiku outperforms Claude 3 Sonnet when both use 3 rounds of self-reflection.

 > This allows us to save over 10x on cost and 3x on latency per request!